 New Fire Alarm Legislation

-The law on fire alarms is changing from February 2022 which means all Scottish homes will need to have interlinked alarms.
+The law on fire alarms changed on 1 February 2022.
+This means that all Scottish homes now need to have interlinked alarms.

 Interlinked means if one goes off, they all go off, so you will always hear an alarm wherever you are in your home.